nnellans/bash-guide/README.md

 - expression2 defines the "while" loop condition, for example: `i < 5`
 - expression3 runs after every loop to iterate the counter, for example: `++i`

+---

-# Arrays
+# Array Variables

-- Bash array are one-dimensional (think of a single-column spreadsheet)
+- Bash arrays are one-dimensional (think of a single-column spreadsheet)
 - Arrays can be:
   - "indexed" which means they use a zero-based numerical index
   - "associative" which means they use a string-based index